Frances Xavier Cabrini

-Frances Xavier Cabrini (Francesca Saverio [or Saveria] Cabrini; born Maria Francesca Cabrini; 15 July 1850 – 22 December 1917), also known as Mother Cabrini, was a prominent Italian-American religious sister in the Roman Catholic Church.
-She was the first American to be recognized by the Vatican as a saint.
+Frances Xavier Cabrini (Francesca Saverio [or Saveria] Cabrini; born Maria Francesca Cabrini; 15 July 1850 – 22 December 1917), also known as Mother Cabrini, was a prominent Italian-American religious sister in the Catholic Church.
+She was the first American to be recognized by the Catholic Church as a Saint.

 Cabrini founded the Missionary Sisters of the Sacred Heart of Jesus (MSC), a religious institute that today provides education, health care, and other services to the poor in 15 nations.
 During her lifetime, Cabrini established 67 schools, orphanages and other social service institutions in Italy, the United States and other nations.
 She became a revered and influential figure in the Catholic hierarchy in the United States and Rome.

 Born in Italy, Cabrini migrated to the United States in 1887.
-Despite anti-Italian prejudice and opposition within the Catholic Church, she successfully established charitable institutions in New York City for poor Italian immigrants.
+Despite anti-Italian prejudice and opposition within the Catholic Church in America, she successfully established charitable institutions in New York City for poor Italian immigrants.
 She later extended these efforts to Italian immigrant populations across the United States.
 Catholic leaders were soon calling on her to create missions in Latin America and Europe.

 Cabrini became a naturalized American citizen in 1909.
 After her death in 1917, her order started a campaign for her sainthood.
 The Vatican beatified Cabrini in 1938 and canonized her a saint in 1946.
-The Vatican in 1950 named her as the patron saint of immigrants.
+The Vatican named her as the patron saint of immigrants in 1950.
 (Note: Elizabeth Ann Seton was the first canonized saint born in what is now the United States.
 She was born in 1774 in New York, then a British colony, and canonized in 1975.)

 Life in Italy

 Early years

 Maria Francesca Cabrini was born on 15 July 1850, in Sant'Angelo Lodigiano, in the Kingdom of Lombardy–Venetia, then part of the Austrian Empire.
 She was the youngest of the 13 children of farmer Agostino Cabrini and his wife Stella Oldini.
 Only four of her siblings survived beyond adolescence.

 Born two months prematurely, Frances Cabrini was small and weak as a child and remained in delicate health throughout her life.
-During her childhood, she visited an uncle, Don Luigi Oldini of Livraga, a priest who lived beside a canal.
+During her childhood, she visited an uncle, Don Luigi Oldini of Livraga, Lombardy, a priest who lived beside a canal.
 While in Livraga, she made little paper boats, dropped violets she called "missionaries" in the boats, and launched them in the stream to sail to India and China.
 Cabrini made her first holy communion at age nine.
 On one occasion, she fell into the river and was swept downstream.
 Her rescuers found her on a riverbank.
 Cabrini attributed her rescue to divine intervention.